almer101/Flow-Control/README.md

 This is where the logic happens.
 It is the one which knows how to instantiate ViewController based on their type.
 Types of flow ViewControllers are specified by enum `FlowControllerType`.

-`RootViewController` has a setup method which is called to setup the types (`FlowControllerType`) of `FlowControllable` objects and the `completion` block which will be executed once the flow comes to an end.
+`RootViewController` has a setup method which is called to set up the types (`FlowControllerType`) of `FlowControllable` objects and the `completion` block which will be executed once the flow comes to an end.
 Passed `FlowControllerType`s are types of objects which will be presented to the user in some form (can be ViewControllers, Alerts etc.).